-The relationship between the United States and the European Union is now going through a very complicated period.
-The current functioning of NATO and its future is at the center of this tension.
-Donald Trump had previously dismissed NATO as “obsolete” and had expressed doubt that the future of the EU matters much for the United States.
+The relationship between the United States and the European Union – two key global partners – is now going through a very complicated period.
+The current functioning of NATO and its future is at the centre of this tension.
+Trump still insists that NATO members must spend 2% of their GDPs on defence.
+The European countries are generally unwilling or unable to fulfil this commitment.

 To what extent are Euro-Atlantic relations damaged?
 In what areas should we be careful?
 And what can the Czech Republic do to stabilize this partnership?

 Reka Szemerkenyi, Executive Vice President, Center for European Policy Analysis,